uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 So we do some research and find what we think is the best REST API library and add it to our `Package.swift`, making it available to our app.

-This is yet another boundary in our application architecture and therefore we create a new logical patch for it by staging the changes, `git add .`, and committing.
+This is yet another boundary in our application architecture and therefore we create a new logical patch for it by staging the changes, `gps add .`, and committing.

 ```
-git commit
+gps create-patch
 ```

 With the following message: